winks/f5n.org/content/stack/2016/week-01.md

 Happy new year!
 2015 was a busy year with a lot less posts.
 Let's not start 2016 by procrastinating, so here's some links. :)

+**Addendum:** Turns out I wasn't fully awake when posting this.
+Clearly it's not "Week 01/2016", but also not "Week 00/2016", it's "Week 53/2015" - but I'm leaving the title now.

 ### 3D